klozano17/Lozano-E-commerce/README.md

 - [Questions](#questions)

 ## Installation
 Clone the repo into your vs code.
 This application also requires node.js, express.js, mysql2, and sequelize.
-Ton install these items, run `npm install` in the command line.
+To install these items, run `npm install` in the command line.
 To start the application, you will first need to connect the schema to mysql.
 To do so, first change your password in the .env file and then run `mysql -u root -p` in the command line, then type `SOURCE db/schema.sql`.
 You will next need to seed the file by typing `npm run seed` into the command line.
 To start the server, type `npm start`.
 The port used in this app is 3001.

 ## Usage
 Here is a screenshot that shows how the app runs in Insomnia